| Shady spots were in demand at the tenth annual Alumni Tournament of Champions held in Gladstone, New Jersey on June 6th. University of Maryland and

 this region usually does not hold Alumni Reining, which makes

 LaManque's appearance in this division at an ATOC a rarity.
+Ten riders were entered in the Advanced Horsemanship class that

 followed.
 Because nearly all of the western classes were placed